 What I would say though is that I do think rates will eventually return to a more reasonable, higher level.
 That could happen in the next few years or it might take 20 years.
 I really don't know.
 A prudent investor will do a few things to shelter themselves as much as possible from higher rates, whenever they come.

 Even though rates are low now, that doesn't mean you should borrow as much as possible.
 There are many Canadians who would struggle to service their current debt obligations even with only a modest increase in interest rates.
 This is a big problem and is the type of thing which could cause a recession if rates rose quickly and a number of borrowers default.

-Another thing investors can do is to invest cautiously.
 We really are in uncharted territory as far as record low rates.
 No one knows what the side effects of that will be.
 As a result, we need to be extra careful not to invest in risky investments or companies that are highly leveraged.
 These will not go well if interest rates spike.

 Quite simply we need to follow Warren Buffett's rules for investing:

 Craig White is an Investment Advisor at Endeavour Wealth Management with Industrial Alliance Securities Inc, an award-winning office as recognized by the Carson Group.
 Together with his partners he provides comprehensive wealth management planning for business owners, professionals and individual families.